Sunday, December 21, 2025

 Miscellany of Books and Publications of Interest

-The following are a small sample of books and publications which I have collected over time and only have most of them in an electronic format but think they are worth sharing.
+The following are a small sample of books and publications which I have collected over time (some of which I only have in an electronic format) and think they are worth sharing.
 I take no credit for them and am sure the originators will be pleased for their work to be shared in this way

 Research tools - mapping and other useful wbsitese